 Four types of car safety restraints can be used forward facing:

 Convertible seats: Seats can convert from rear-facing to forward-facing.
 These include 3-in-1 seats.

 Combination seats with harness: Seats can be used forward facing with a harness for children who weigh up to 40 to 90 pounds (depending on the model) or without the harness as a booster (up to 80–120 pounds, depending on the model).

 Built-in seats: Some vehicles come with built-in forward-facing seats.
 Weight and height limits vary.
-However, do not use built-in seats until your child is at least 2 years of age.
 Read your vehicle owner's manual for details about how to use these seats.

 Travel vests: Vests can be worn by children between 20 and 168 pounds and can be an option to traditional forward-facing seats.
 They are useful for when a vehicle has lap-only seat belts in the rear, for children with certain special needs, or for children whose weight has exceeded that allowed by car seats.
 These vests may require use of a top tether.

 Always read the vehicle owner's manual and the car seat manual before installing the seat.
 It is important that the car seat is installed tightly in the vehicle and that the harness fits your child snugly.

 To switch a convertible or 3-in-1 seat from rear-facing to forward-facing: